Symplectic geometry of Higgs moduli and the Hilbert scheme of points over an elliptic curve: Symplectic structures on marked Higgs bundles and Hilbert scheme of points

 \section{Symplectic structures on marked Higgs bundles and Hilbert scheme of $n$ points}

-In this section, we dedicate that by using the technique obtained by Biswas and Mukherjee \cite{BM}, one can show that the isomorphism is indeed a symplectomorphism, i.e. the pullback of the natural symplectic structure on $\text{Hilb}^n(T^*C)$ coincides with the natural symplectic structure on $\calM_H^s(n,0)$.
+In this section, we show that the isomorphism in \cref{thm1} is indeed a symplectomorphism, i.e. the pullback of the natural symplectic structure on $\text{Hilb}^n(T^*C)$ coincides with the natural symplectic structure on $\calM_H^v(n,0)$.